10 facts on obesity

 Fact 1: Overweight and obesity are defined as "abnormal or excessive fat accumulation that may impair health"Body mass index (BMI) – the weight in kilograms divided by the square of the height in meters (kg/m2) – is a commonly used index to classify overweight and obesity in adults.
 WHO defines overweight as a BMI equal to or more than 25, and obesity as a BMI equal to or more than 30.

-Fact 2: More than 1.9 billion adults were overweight in 2014, and more than half a billion obeseIn 2014, more than 1.9 billion adults were overweight and more than half a billion were obese.
+Fact 2: More than 1.9 billion adults were overweight in 2016, and 650 million obeseIn 2016, more than 1.9 billion adults were overweight and 650 million were obese.
 At least 2.8 million people each year die as a result of being overweight or obese.
-The prevalence of obesity has more than doubled between 1980 and 2014.
+The prevalence of obesity nearly tripled between 1975 and 2016.
 Once associated with high-income countries, obesity is now also prevalent in low- and middle-income countries.

-Fact 3: Globally, 42 million preschool children were overweight in 2015Childhood obesity is one of the most serious public health challenges of the 21st century.
+Fact 3: Globally, 41 million preschool children were overweight in 2016Childhood obesity is one of the most serious public health challenges of the 21st century.
 Overweight children are likely to become obese adults.
 They are more likely than non-overweight children to develop diabetes and cardiovascular diseases at a younger age, which in turn are associated with a higher chance of premature death and disability.

 Fact 5: For an individual, obesity is usually the result of an imbalance between calories consumed and calories expendedAn increased consumption of energy dense foods, without an equal increase in physical activity, leads to an unhealthy increase in weight.
 Decreased levels of physical activity will also result in an energy imbalance and lead to weight gain.